thomassuedbroecker/cloud-native-starter/workshop/00-prerequisites.md

 ### 2.1 Options for Windows:

-For Windows, you will need access to a Unix shell (Babun, [Cygwin](https://cygwin.com/install.html), etc.).
-You need that, because you will execute predefined bash scripts and other cli commands.
+For Windows, you will need access to a Unix shell (Babun, [Cygwin](https://cygwin.com/install.html), etc.), because you will execute predefined bash scripts and other cli commands.

-To ensure to do that you have different options.
+You have different options:

-1. [Use a custom Docker image for Window 10](00-prerequisites-windows-10) This step was tested on our site with a Windows 10 machine.
+1. [Use a custom Docker image for Window 10](00-prerequisites-windows-10)

+    This step was tested on a Windows 10 machine and documented by our site.

 2. [Windows Subsystem for Linux Installation Guide for Windows 10](https://docs.microsoft.com/en-us/windows/wsl/install-win10)